-The Indiana University Libraries and Indiana University Digital Library Program are conducting a project to host open access journals.
-Our goal is to provide server space and to support the use of Open Journal Systems (OJS) as a full-service publishing option for IU scholars who desire local control.
+The Indiana University Libraries host open access journals.
+Our goal is to provide server space and to support the use of Open Journal Systems (OJS) as an open access publishing option for IU scholars who desire local control.

 This online publishing system makes it possible to: